Skip to content

 The result for Gira is an agreed annual CO₂ budget up to the year 2050, which we and all of our employees want to adhere to.
 We will report on our achievement of this in the future.
 We regularly check and monitor compliance with our objectives with this in mind.

-From summer 2025, more than 13,000 photovoltaic modules spread across plots covering a total of 70,000 square metres are expected to produce around 9.8 million kilowatt hours of electricity each year.
-This is roughly equivalent to the energy consumption of 2500 four-person households.
-We want to start by using approximately half of the electricity generated ourselves and aim to increase this share to as much as 70% by optimising our operations.
-This is another step towards independence from fossil energy sources and will bring about a significant reduction in the greenhouse gas emissions at our Radevormwald site as part of the Gira climate strategy.
+Over 13,000 photovoltaic modules produce around 10 million kilowatt hours of electricity annually on the 70,000 square metre site.
+This corresponds roughly to the electricity consumption of 3,100 four-person households.
+We intend to use around half of the electricity generated ourselves at the outset and increase this share to up to 70% through operational optimisation.
+This will make us a step closer to becoming independent of fossil energy sources and significantly reduce our greenhouse gas emissions at the Radevormwald site as part of the Gira climate strategy.

 The Gira Campus on Röntgenstraße, which was inaugurated in 2018, was built in accordance with the cradle-to-cradle approach so that it can grow alongside the company to around 50,000 square metres before being disassembled into its constituent parts at the end of its service life.
 Thanks to a sophisticated energy concept, its energy consumption is 45% lower than the requirements set out in the German Energy Saving Ordinance (EnEV) at the time it was built.
 This was achieved through combined heat and power plants, thermally activated floors and sprinkler tanks that serve as cold and heat storage.